Donate to the Entomology general fund

 Donate to a specific named fund

-- Bug House operations and activities.
+- Bug House Fund for operations and activities.

 - Gene Thompson Memorial Fund.
 Thompson was a former acting director of the Plant Industry Division at the Michigan Department of Agriculture.
 This fund was established in his honor to purchase Cornell drawers and cabinets for the AJ Cook Arthropod Research Collection.
 During his lifetime, Gene's special interest was noctuidae in Michigan.
 He greatly appreciated the excellent reference collection that the AJ Cook Collection provided.
 Each drawer purchased bears a plate with the following inscription: In memory of Gene Thompson, Gift of [name of donor].